 - “Don’t Worry, Be Happy” by Bobby McFerrin

 Learn beginner ukulele songs with Yousician

-Do you want more easy ukulele songs for beginners?
-Or perhaps you’re no longer a beginner and want to learn new techniques and level up your ukulele playing skills.
+Do you want even more easy ukulele songs for beginners?
+Or perhaps you’re no longer a beginner and want to learn new techniques and level up your ukulele-playing skills?
 Then check out Yousician and our interactive ukulele lessons.
-In addition to these great ukulele songs you can find loads of more tunes to play and learn.
-Just take a look at the list of ukulele songs that you can play with Yousician here.
+In addition to these great ukulele songs, you can find loads of more tunes to play and learn.
+Just take a look at the list of ukulele songs that you can play with Yousician.

 Whether you want to use chords and sing along to your favorite tunes or practice your fingerpicking skills, there are plenty to choose from in Yousician’s song library.
 You can also find many songs for advanced ukulele players as well.
 So start playing and have fun!

 Unleash your inner musician with Yousician.
 We offer thousands of songs, exercises, and teacher-crafted lessons all in one app.
 Learn more